stellar-deprecated/docs/learn/integration-guides/anchor.md

 ```

 ### Issuing account
-The issuing account can issue credit from the gateway.
+The issuing account can issue credit from the anchor.
 It is very important to maintain the security of this account.
 Keeping its secret key on a machine that doesn't have Internet access can help.
 Transactions are manually initiated by a human and are signed locally on the offline machine—a local install of js-stellar-sdk creates a tx_blob containing the signed transaction.
 This tx_blob can be transported to a machine connected to the Internet via offline methods (e.g. QRcode, USB or by hand).
 This design makes the issuing account key much harder to compromise.

 To learn how to create the issuing account, see [account management](./building-blocks/account-management.md).

 ### Hot wallet
-People will frequently be redeeming and purchasing credit from your gateway, and you don't want these processes to involve the issuing account directly.
+People will frequently be redeeming and purchasing credit from your anchor, and you don't want these processes to involve the issuing account directly.
 Instead, create a `hot wallet` account that trusts the issuing account and holds a limited amount of credit issued by it.
 These funds are sent out to users as needed.
 A hot wallet contains a limited amount of funds to restrict loss in the event of a security breach.

 To learn how to create a hot wallet account, see [account management](./building-blocks/account-management.md).